csingleton19/royalty-automation/royalty-automation/readme.md

 TODO:
-Fix response structures
+1. Fix response structures
-*vector_db: special characters/newline characters, return only text (not entire output) *SQL: results aren't specific enough
+*vector_db: remove special characters/newline characters, return only text (not entire pinecone output) *SQL: results aren't specific enough i.e. Alice Johnson Q1 query returns all author Q1 and 2 Q2 results
+2. Hardcoding certain filepaths
+3. Certain naming conventions could be better
+4. Maybe a little more modularity (i.e. extractor)
+5. Embedding process in that it should allow for larger document sizes (chunking + cross chunk context preservation via a sentence or two overlapping)
+6. Filler because there are a few more things I'm not happy with but can't remember right now